 All participants are experienced doctors, who will have their own, established ways to maintain their professional development.
 The faculty consists of senior Emergency Physicians with extensive experience as educators, and are keen to assist participants evaluate and augment their own particular learning styles.

-The topics in this Masterclass have been carefully selected for the richness of their content, layers of evidence and areas of controversy.
+The topics in the Masterclass have been carefully selected for the richness of their content, layers of evidence and areas of controversy.
 Not only will we take a deep dive into the subject matter of these topics, we also hope that critically appraising the available evidence and guidelines will become second nature.
 We hope that participants will find that they can then apply the skills learned in this process to other topics within the field of Emergency Medicine.

 The following chapters highlight the proposed study schedule, specific learning goals and the structure of this Masterclass.